 Covariance Matrix Calculation

-Once you standardize the data, you calculate the covariance matrix.
+Once the data is standardised, the next step is to calculate the covariance matrix.
 The covariance matrix captures the relationships between pairs of variables in the dataset.
 Precisely, the covariance between two variables measures how much they change together.

 A positive covariance indicates that the variables increase or decrease together, while a negative covariance indicates an inverse relationship.
 The diagonal elements of the covariance matrix represent the variance of each variable.
 This matrix serves as the foundation for identifying the principal components.